England

 VISITING

-The LTE Broadbalk itself can only be visited by prior arrangement with Andrew Gregory.
+The LTE Broadbalk itself can only be visited by prior arrangement with Andy Gregory.
 The surrounding area of Harpenden has walking trails that are open to the public.

 ABOUT THE EXPERIMENT

 • This site was most likely occupied since Roman times.
 The land, and the house Rothamsted Manor has passed from family to family since the 13th century, and in 1623 the site was under arable cultivation.
-John Bennet had inherited the Manor, and when he passed in 1783, his nephew John Bennet Lawes (1814-1900) inherited it.
-It was Sir John Benett Lawes who founded Rothamsted, and with Sir Joseph Henry Gilbert (1817-1901), they established 9 experiments there of which one was the Broadbalk Wheat experiment.
-It began in 1843, and they wanted to understand how plant nutrients affect crop nutrition and yield as this had not been studied systematically.
+John Bennet had inherited the Manor, and when he passed in 1783, his nephew Sir John Bennet Lawes (1814-1900) inherited it.
+It was Lawes who founded Rothamsted as a research station, and with his scientific collaborator Sir Joseph Henry Gilbert (1817-1901), they established 9 experiments there of which one is the Broadbalk Wheat experiment.
+It began in 1843, to understand how application of plant nutrients in either fertilizers or manures, affect crop nutrition and yield as this had not been studied systematically previously.

-At the same time, Lawes and Gilbert established the Rothamsted Sample Archive where they stored samples of all of Rothamsted’s long-term experiments.
+At the same time, Lawes and Gilbert established the Rothamsted Sample Archive where they stored samples from all of Rothamsted’s long-term experiments.
 Over the years, more crop and soil samples were stored there, including samples from other experiments around the world.
-It now contains more than 300,000 samples, and the electronic Rothamsted Archive complements the archive by storing digital data which has been updated to hold an increasing amount of data.
+It now contains more than 300,000 samples.
+The Electronic Rothamsted Archive complements the archive by storing digital data which has been updated continuously to hold an increasing amount of data.

 Over the decades, changes have been made to this experiment which has included new technology for maintaining and collecting samples, and changes to the plots based on evolving priorities in a new century.

-Weeds were dealt with by hand-hoeing, and the plots were ploughed by animals initially by oxen, then horses).
-The following wheat cultivars were used in this phase: red rostock, red club, square master, and red standard.
+Weeds were dealt with by hand-hoeing, and the plots were ploughed by animals (initially by oxen, then horses).

 Phase 2 1926-1967

-1950- Chalk was used to maintain the pH.
+1950s- Chalk was first introduced to maintain the pH.

 1964- Herbicides were used for the first time.